o-ran-sc/nonrtric/docker-compose/README.md

 By default, if the containers are started up and running by docker-compose file in the same directory, just run commands:
 ./preparePmsData.sh

-prepareEcsData.sh
+prepareIcsData.sh
-This is to generate some data into the ECS microservice
+This is to generate some data into the ICS microservice

 prepareDmaapMsg.sh
 This is to generate some data into the Dmaap MR, so that PMS reads message from MR